Queer of color critique: Disidentification

-Thinking alongside the scholar José Estaban Muñoz, Ferguson and other Queer of Color Critique scholars took up the methods offered in Disidentifications: Queers of Color and the Performance of Politics (1999) to posit more complex modes of relation between majoritarian and minoritarian culture.
+Thinking alongside the scholar José Esteban Muñoz, Ferguson and other Queer of Color Critique scholars took up the methods offered in Disidentifications: Queers of Color and the Performance of Politics (1999) to posit more complex modes of relation between majoritarian and minoritarian culture.
 Straddling between strategic essentialism and constructivism, Muñoz offered the concept of disidentification which became an influential analytic for Queer of Color Critique scholarship that followed.
 Disidentifications uses a performance studies approach to analyzing queer of color social formation that builds on scales of community formations to resist state power.
-Muñoz credits Gloria Anzeldúa and Cherríe Moraga as inspirations for his theory, and borrows from Kimberlé Crenshaw's framework of intersectionality.
+Muñoz credits Gloria Anzaldúa and Cherríe Moraga as inspirations for his theory, and borrows from Kimberlé Crenshaw's framework of intersectionality.
 In the context of a performance, the performer employs the dominant narrative's construction of minoritized identity in order to reconstruct and transform dominant logics tied to the subjugated identity, producing the self as liberated from the confines of marginalization.
 Muñoz analyzed theory, political action, performance, documentaries, literature, song, and artists to formulate disidentification as a strategy for working within and against dominant structures of power.
 Scholars use disidentification for artistic, performance, aesthetic, and political analytics within Queer of Color critique.